-Corn, rice and wheat, three of the world's most important cereal crops, are all affected by zinc deficiency.
+Corn (maize), wheat and rice, three of the world's most important cereal crops, are all affected by zinc deficiency.
 Clearly, everything that grows in zinc depleted soils will suffer, but of these three major crops, rice will be looked at a little more closely.